zedauna/zedauna/README.md

 ![Profile](https://komarev.com/ghpvc/?username=Zedauna)
 [![GitHub followers](https://img.shields.io/github/followers/Zedauna?style=social)](https://www.github.com/Zedauna)

-Last update on   Sunday , 2024-08-11
+Last update on   Tuesday , 2024-08-13

-🤖 This README.md is updated with love, by Zedauna (Python , Batch) ❤️
+🤖 This README.md is updated with wickedness, by Zedauna (Python , Batch) ❤️

 <!---
 zedauna/zedauna is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.